stdmod/puppet-modules/Parameters_List.md

 ### Common defines
-The following defines are reserved for common use cases: module::conf     # Define that manages any configuration file for the module module::instance # Define that manages single different instances of the module's application
+The following defines are reserved for common use cases: module::conf     # Define to manage secondary configuration files for the module module::instance # Define that manages single different instances of the module's application

 Example: